meast/ELib.ConfigManager/README.md

 find config value by machine name.use the default machine when the config key is not exists in current machine. the machine name is case sensitive.

+if the config file is not exists, it will generate a sample file for you.just confirm the path of the file is exists and writable.

 Usage: